-It’s obvious why schooling promotes socialism because it is socialism.
+It’s obvious why schooling promotes socialism because it is socialism while completely brainwashing kids to believe they are living in a capitalist society.
+A capitalist society is the real world, not a completely artificial school indoctrinating kids.
+The only capitalism happening within schools is the crony capitalism you’ll find feeding off schools from the outside which are the few corrupt corporations that make up the entire curriculum of schools.
+Since the beginning of compulsory schooling, this cronyism has been allowed to flourish because of the corrupt nature of schooling where lobbyist for these corporations hold so much power, they make their own rules which is why this is probably one of the oldest and best examples of cronyism in our society.
+In fact, the public-school system is one of the purest examples of socialism existing in America.
 The schooling system in much of the world today was literally founded by socialists.
 Compulsory Schooling is the most important tenet of socialism because without it, people would never embrace such a system of oppression.
 True capitalism promotes free choice and free will and people have to be seriously indoctrinated (13+ years of schooling) to love slavery more than freedom.
 Compulsory schooling would not exist in a true capitalist society, in a true capitalist society, education would be open sourced to free enterprise and individuals could choose what works best for their own education.
-Since the beginning of compulsory schooling, a very small number of major corporations have provided all the curriculum which is probably one of the oldest and best examples of cronyism in our society.
-These companies have lobbyist that make their own rules.

 As discussed in The Purpose of School post, schools in America and around the world are modeled on the Prussian model, the leading state of the German empire, a socialist state that worked closely with the Nazi Party (National Socialist).
 Socialist Konrad Haenisch became the first Prussian Minister of education in 1919 (until 1921) and in 1922 Regional President of the Prussian region of Wiesbaden.
 Haenisch became a socialist while at High School.
 His conservative family took him out of school because of this and put him in a psychiatric institution where he escaped and fled to Leipzig where he started a career as a journalist and later editor for social democratic and socialist papers such as Editor of Die Glock from 1915, which was a top secret Nazi scientific technological device, secret weapon.